Wedding Planner for Moms

 Peggy Post will help you navigate finances, guest list, ceremony, and reception details; interact with your daughter's or son's future in-laws; and plan your role (including your outfit!) while making memories to last a lifetime.

-Check out Emily Post's Wedding Planner for Moms articles in our Etipedia:
+Check out articles related to Emily Post's Wedding Planner for Moms in the Etipedia:

 - Tips for Mom: They're Engaged!